50 Secrets to Live to 100

 People who eat fiber-rich foods, including some good 'ole oatmeal or porridge, cut their risk of dying from cardiovascular, infectious, and respiratory diseases by 24 to 56 percent in men and by 34 percent to 59 percent in women, shows one study.

-The Remedy Rx: Buy "regular" oatmeal and add berries for sweetness.
+The Rx: Buy "regular" oatmeal and add berries for sweetness.
 Anything else may be loaded with dangerous added sugars.

 Go Team Cat or Team Dog